mateusz-miernik/query_rest_api/README.md

 # Description

 A script that can query a rest API, parse, and return the output.
-Script takes one parameter from commandline - mac address.
+Script can take two parameters from commandline - API key and MAC address.
-It is using https://macaddress.io/ website.
+It makes query request to https://macaddress.io/ website.

 # Requirements